rossaddison/yii2-house2house/README.md

     yii migrate-db-rbac (windows with php path in environment settings)

 Note the **yii migrate-db-rbac** command is included in the **console/config/main.php controllerMap** as a key-value pair.
-The auth migrations are in:
+The auth migrations necessary for filling the rbac auth tables are in:

     console/migrations/auth